wmeints/mlops-airflow-sample/README.md

 - Helm 3 or higher installed on your machine
 - Istio 1.11.6

 Please note, this sample only works on WSL2 or Linux!
+This is due to a bug in Airflow which prevents it from running locally with Sqlite.

+We've tested the setup with Docker Desktop and WSL2.
+Other forms of Kubernetes hosting may work, but remain untested for the time being.

 ## Deploying the sample

-For the sample to work, you'll need to configure a set of things on top of Kubernetes.
+For the sample to work, you'll need to configure a set of services in Kubernetes.
 Please follow the instructions in the following sections to set things up.

-We recommend that you use a cluster that's capable of hosting loadbalancer services.
-Some commands assume that you'll use external IP-addresses and this can't be done with a loadbalancer setup in Kubernetes.

 ### Installing Istio